haleyhiga/Fractal-Images/README.md

-# C-Fractal-Images
+# Fractal-Images Generator
-Creates fractal images using OPENGL
+Creates julia set, mandelbrot set, and complex fractal images using OPENGL and written using C++.